objectivehtml/FlipClock/README.md

 ### Installation

-FlipClock.js can be install in several ways.
+FlipClock.js can be installed in the following ways:

 #### Bower